 – – –

-Rick Manning is the President of Americans for Limited Government.
+Robert Romano if the Vice President of Public Policy at Americans for Limited Government.